Courses for the 2022 Summer Law Program in Madrid

 Prof. Lorena Bachmaier Winter

 One of the major challenges in transitional democracies in eastern Europe is building up legal systems based on democratic principles and the rule of law rather than authoritarian control.
 The continuing armed conflict in the eastern regions of Ukraine and the challenges to the independence of the judiciary in many of these countries –as recently seen in Poland–, show how fragile the rule of law is.
 It requires a strong legal framework to prevent a dangerous shift towards populism, nationalism, and increased restrictions of fundamental liberties.
 In this course, students will examine the major challenges facing the establishment of new democracies in Eastern Europe based on the rule of law, with a special focus on certain crucial areas, including the justice system, separation of powers and the protection of human rights in countries like Ukraine, Russia, Hungary, and Caucasus.
 Students will better understand not only protection of individual rights in new European democracies, but also the administration of justice and European legal culture in a broader sense.

 - European Human Rights Law (2 credits)

 This course provides an overview of the protection of civil and political rights in Europe, including those protected by both the European Convention on Human Rights and European Union Law.
 It will focus on recent developments, including the Lisbon Treaty (effective December 2009) and the situation of new and old democracies since the fall of the Berlin Wall in 1989.
 It will also examine the case law of the European Court of Human Rights and the Court of Justice of the European Union.
 Some selected areas shall be emphasized, such as the right to life and physical integrity, international migrations, and linguistic, religious and cultural pluralism.

-- Introduction to the Civil Law System (1 credit)
+- Intro to the Civil Law Systems (1 credit)